hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/289__Praveen_R._Bhat.md

 > prefer one author over another?

-​​Logic of convenience.
+Logic of convenience.
 There is nothing like near or far in the tradition, which is why it is called a paramparA or sampradAya.
 The derivation of the words themselves say that it is the right version handed over.
-Your choosing far-from-tradition Modi, Dasgupta​, etc, over Prakashananda Sarasavati and Madhusudhana Sarasvati of the tradition shows that you yourself are being outside the tradition.
+Your choosing far-from-tradition Modi, Dasgupta, etc, over Prakashananda Sarasavati and Madhusudhana Sarasvati of the tradition shows that you yourself are being outside the tradition.
 It is as simple as that.
 The traditional approach is to show that the teaching is handed over.
 The